Terminal Illness under the 'special rules'

 - Where a claimant (or joint claimant), or non-dependant has been awarded the daily living component of PIP, any housing cost contributions (non-dependant deductions) should be removed from the start of the Monthly Assessment Period during which the PIP award started.#

-# This is known as the ‘relevant benefit’ rule.
+# This is known as the ‘qualifying benefit’ rule.
 See here for more details.

 Possible problems for terminally ill claimants with claiming UC